The 2023 Annual Tax Sale was held online 6/19/2023.

 Any unpaid taxes are offered at Public Tax Sale which is held annually on the third Monday in June online at www.iowataxauction.com.

-Register to participate in the Tax Sale Auction on the Iowa Tax Auction website.
+Register to participate in the Tax Sale Auction here: Iowa Tax Auction website.

 Any payment updates can be viewed on our payment website www.iowatreasurers.org by accessing that parcel directly.